StefanBuchman/aws-appsync-chat-workshop/README.md

    amplify add storage
    ```

 7. Now it's time to provision your cloud resources based on the local setup and configured features.
+When asked:

-When asked to **Do you want to generate code for your newly created GraphQL API**, answer **"NO"** as it would overwrite the current custom files in the `src/graphql` folder.
+   **Do you want to generate code for your newly created GraphQL API**, answer **"No"** as it would overwrite the current custom files in the `src/graphql` folder.

    ```bash
    amplify push
    ```

    Wait for the provisioning to complete.
 Once done, a `src/aws-exports.js` file with the resources information is created.

+At this point, go check out the resources that have been created as part of the `amplify push` command:

+   [AWS AppSync](https://console.aws.amazon.com/appsync/home?region=us-east-1#/apis) you should see your new API, made up of the Schema and Data Sources.

 ---